BasicPrimitives/javascript/samples/LoopsInFamily.md

-# Optimization of Loops In layered graph visualization
+# Optimization of loops in layered graph visualization

-Configuration may contain looped references between items, so control tries to find layout minimizing number of loops between levels, so majority of references ideally should go in one direction.
-This optimization can be disabled so items levels order will match their order in `items` collection.
-For example if you have two nodes A and B referencing each other, then it is undefined which one one is going to be at the top of the diagram.
-Set `loopsLayoutMode` to `primitives.LoopsLayoutMode.KeepItemsOrder`, if you need the first item in your collection to be at the top, otherwise control will optimize loops layout and first item will depend on results of the optimization.
+If relations between nodes form loops, the control tries to find a layout minimizing the number of links going in the opposite direction.
+This optimization is optional and can be disabled.
+For example, if you have two nodes A and B, referencing each other, it is unclear which node will be above the other one in the diagram.
+To match node order in the diagram layers to their order in items collection, set option `loopsLayoutMode` to `primitives.LoopsLayoutMode.KeepItemsOrder`.

 [JavaScript](javascript.controls/CaseLoopsInFamilyChart.html)
 [PDFKit](pdfkit.plugins/LoopsInFamilyChart.html)